 For the SSIS Error Handling demonstration purpose, we will Export data present in the Employee.xls to SQL Server database table, and configure error handling at Data Conversion.
 Below screenshot will show you the data present in the Employee Excel file

 From the above screenshot, you can see that Occupation of EmpId 2, 13, 14 is larger than the length 255

 Error Handling in SSIS Example

 Drag and drop the data flow task from the toolbox to control flow and change the name as Error Handling in SSIS.

 Double click on Excel source will open the connection manager settings and provides an option to select the table holding the source data.
-Here, we are selecting the Employees.xls file present in the file system.
+Here, we are choosing the Employees.xls file present in the file system.

 From the above screenshot, you can observe that we are selecting the Employee_Destination table present in the Employee.xls file

 Click ok and drag the blue arrow from Excel Source to Data Conversion Transformation.
 It allows the transformation to use the source data.